50 American Small Towns Known for the Weirdest Things

 Baltimore, Maryland: Edgar Allan Poe’s house

-We can’t mention Stephen King on this list and not include his predecessor, Edgar Allan Poe.
+Baltimore is another literary landmark.
+We can’t mention Stephen King and not include his predecessor, Edgar Allan Poe.
 The founder of the detective story and a true master of horror, Poe was born and raised in Baltimore.
-His house still stands there today as small museum dedicated to the great American author.
-Here are 9 more literary landmarks every book lover should visit.
+His house still stands there today as a small museum dedicated to the great American author.

 lizzie borden house